venk120soft/work-related/htmlHelper.md

   /**
    * Generic logic to fill out a form with passed data
-   * @param formMapping Array of IFieldData contains infromation about field's selector, value and type */ public async fillOutForm(formMapping: IFieldData[]) {
+   * formMapping Array of IFieldData contains infromation about field's selector, value and type */ public async fillOutForm(formMapping: IFieldData[]) {
     // Await for all fields to be loaded